Are you planning to explore Houston at night?

 Topgolf Houston features more than 100 climate-controlled hitting bays and a Toptracer shot tracker if you want to concentrate on your game.

-Afterwards, you can head on to the full-service restaurant and bar for a sumptuous meal & drinks.
+Later at night, you can head on to the full-service restaurant and bar for a sumptuous meal & drinks.

 Alternatively, you can go to the rooftop terrace & fire pit for a chill-out barbecue session.